Camosun College is CLOSED, Feb. 4, 2025

 One-year BScDH degree completion program

-Upgrade your dental hygiene diploma to a Bachelor of Science in Dental Hygiene (BScDH).
+Upgrade your Dental Hygiene Diploma to a Bachelor of Science in Dental Hygiene (BScDH).
 With the equivalent of one year of study, you can become a Dental Hygiene Practitioner (DHP) and be licensed to own/operate a private dental hygiene business.

 CDA students working within the Dental lab